RÚV: Beginnings, longwave, medium-wave and shortwave broadcasts

 Icelandic radio transmission network in 1981.

 Icelandic radio broadcasting began on longwave in 1930 at Vatnsendhæð, as Útvarp Reykjavík, near Reykjavík, this station would later be called Rás 1.

 In 1991, the original Longwave transmitter tower at Vatnsendahæð collapsed during a storm.
 Subsequently, the Hellissandur longwave transmitter was taken into use in 1999, making it Western Europe's tallest radio mast during its time of operation.
 At the same time, longwave broadcasts became a mix of Rás 1 and Rás 2 content.
-Longwave transmissions were intended to fill gaps in the FM coverage, serve the Icelandic fishing fleet and serve as an back up during emergencies.
+Longwave transmissions were intended to fill gaps in the FM coverage, serve the Icelandic fishing fleet and serve as a back up during emergencies.

 In 2023-2024, RÚV discontinued longwave services due its inadequacy as a backup service as most vehicles and radios do not support longwave broadcasts anymore.
 In 2023, the Eiðar longwave transmitter was demolished, followed by the Hellissandur longwave transmitter ceasing broadcasts in September 2024 while the mast remained in place, marking the end of longwave broadcasts in Iceland.

 Shortwave broadcasts were used for long distance transmission, mostly for seafarers and Icelanders abroad.
 They were used intermittently for important broadcasts.
 Shortwave broadcasts ceased on 1 July 2007, after the introduction of satellite broadcasts.